MinaProtocol/mina/nix/README.md

 The "pure" build is performed with the help of [opam-nix](https://github.com/tweag/opam-nix).
 The switch is imported from `src/opam.export`, and then external deps (from `src/external`) are added on top.
+Also, all in-tree Rust dependencies (`kimchi_bindings` in particular) are built as separate derivations using `rustPlatform`.
+Implicit native dependencies are taken from nixpkgs with some overlays applied (see [./overlay.nix](./overlay.nix)).
 All the dependencies are then provided to the final Mina derivation.
 See [./ocaml.nix](./ocaml.nix) for more details.